 Taskade organizes commitments in several ways:

 - 🟠 Workspaces.
-A workspace is used to store all your projects, ideas (even the wild ones!), notes, lists, and much more.
+A Workspace is used to store all your projects, ideas, notes, lists, or even that essay you’ve been putting off for weeks.
 You can think of it as the master in-basket that combines everything you’re working on

-- 🟢 Subspaces.
-A subspace is a smaller container that’s essentially a child node to a Workspace.
+- 🟢 Folders.
+A Folder is a smaller container that’s essentially a child node to a Workspace.
 You can use it to partition and organize your system into finer elements

 - 🟣 Projects.
 A project is the smallest type of container available in Taskade.
 It stores the content itself and is effectively the final element in a hierarchical structure